museum.jpg

 FINAL CONCEPT

-After thinking about and discussing all these different aspects of materiality, I wanted to be able to raise as many of these concerns in the consciousness of the users as possible.
-I decided to present the change in consumer habits through a spoon by using a timeline—thinking about how objects were made, used, and disposed of before modern technology and today, and how the change in consumption habits impacted the earth.
+I wanted to impart to visitors a greater sense of of the link between materials we use to produce consumer goods, our consumption of those goods, and the long-lasting impact on the environment.
+I decided to present this by illustrating the life cycle of a spoon and the various materials used to produce a spoon.
+By this, I hoped to provoke users to reflect on how objects were made, used, and disposed of before modern technology and today, and how the change in consumption habits impacted the earth.
 To take this one step further, I wanted viewers to "design their own" artifact for the post-Anthropocene era.
 In so doing, users would be forced to reflect on the issues raised in the timeline, recognize their role in the Anthropocene, and empower them to design a better future.

 "Artifacts of the Anthropocene" is a play on words—in the design world objects are referred to as artifacts, but artifacts can also mean remnants of a particular period of time.
 The image of the landfill is a powerful visual of the remnants of modern consumption habits and the artifacts we leave behind for future generations.